kakatrina/entity-linking/README.md

 Named Entity Recognition is a classification problem of identifying the names of people,organisations,etc (different classes) in a text corpus.
 I have implemented a 2 layer bidirectional LSTM with CRF layer network using Keras.

-#### Word Embedding
+#### Word Embedding and Bi-LSTM
 Sentences are used as inputs for the recurrent neural network.
 I used pre-trained 300d word2vec to represent each word in vector space.

-#### Bi-LSTM
 The model is built by one Bi-lstm layer with 300d dimension and 0.2 dropout rate, and one lstm layer with 300d dimension and 0.5 dropout rate.

 #### CRF